-Applied Business Studies, Accounts, Applied ICT, Art and Design, Biology, Business Studies, Chemistry, Computing, Construction, Design and Technology, Engineering, English Literature, French, Geography, Government and Politics, History, Health and Social Care, Irish, Mathematics, Moving Image Arts, Music, Nutrition and Food Science, Performing Arts, PE Studies, Physics, Religion, Sociology, and Spanish.
+Applied Business Studies, Applied ICT, Art and Design, Biology, Business Studies, Chemistry, Computing, Construction, Design and Technology, Engineering, English Literature, French, Geography, Government and Politics, History, Health and Social Care, Irish, Mathematics, Moving Image Arts, Music, Nutrition and Food Science, Performing Arts, PE Studies, Physics, Religion, Sociology, and Spanish.

 Each student is expected to take up to 4 of the above subjects in Year 13, and then may proceed to Year 14 with 3 or 4 subjects.
-Some students may study 3 subjects in Year 13 and complete a Certificate of Personal Effectiveness (CoPE) which is worth UCAS points.
+Some students may study 3 subjects in Year 13 and we always look for opportunities for alternative ways to gain UCAS points.

 All Sixth Form students attend Careers classes each week.
-In addition, students attend enrichment modules in: First Aid, Outdoor Activities, Religious Education, Employability, Presentation Skills, Physical Fitness and Yoga.
+In addition, students attend enrichment modules in: First Aid, Horticulture and other Mourne Grange activites, Outdoor Activities, Religious Education, Employability, Presentation Skills, Physical Fitness and Yoga.
 These options may change from year to year.

-St Louis... ...embracing new technologies
+...embracing new technologies